How to Back-Populate a Flow

 To back-populate a flow, click on the Flows tab, and then on the name of the flow from the list.
 Click on the Manage Flow dropdown in the header and click Back-Populate Flow Recipients.

 The back-populate feature allows you to queue people for one or more flow emails retroactively.
 This is useful after you create a flow with emails scheduled in the future that would've been queued had the flow existed earlier.

-For example, when you create customer a re-engagement flow, you probably don't want to wait 60 or 120 days for customers start receiving emails.
+For example, when you create customer a re-engagement flow, you probably don't want to wait 60 or 120 days for to customers start receiving emails.
 Back-populating a flow will find customers who placed an order months ago and queue them for emails as soon as the next day.

 Who is queued when you back-populate a flow depends on whether your flow trigger is a metric, list, or segment, and the sending status of your flow emails.